-The Company had cash and cash equivalents of \$34.4 million as of March 31, 2022.
+The Company had cash and cash equivalents of \$29.0 million as of June 30, 2022.

+Historically, the Company has funded its operations primarily through the sale of common stock and convertible preferred stock, the issuance of long-term debt, and license agreements.
 On October 25, 2021, the Company announced that the U.S. Food and Drug Administration (the "FDA") approved XIPERE (triamcinolone acetonide injectable suspension) for the treatment of macular edema associated with uveitis, a form of eye inflammation.
 In January 2022, the Company received \$10.0 million from Bausch + Lomb, a division of Bausch Health Companies, Inc. ("Bausch"), upon completion of pre-launch activities for XIPERE pursuant to the license agreement granting Bausch an exclusive license to develop and commercialize XIPERE in the United States and Canada.
 Bausch launched XIPERE in the United States in the first quarter of 2022.